jAnubhav/C-Programs/README.md

-# C-Programs
+# DS Programs using C
-A repository containing different C programs.
+A repository containing different DS programs using C language.
+The following programs are available in the repository:
+- Array Programs
+- LinkedList Programs